Guides

 Just like in the case of editors, finding contributors on social media should be easy enough.
 You’ll probably also find other contact options by googling contributors’ names:

 Most importantly, don’t get discouraged if you get rejected by one contributor.
 Simply reach out to another one.
-Or hire our link building company to help you get your first feature in Southern Living

-How To Increase The Chances Of Getting Accepted
+How to Increase the Chances of Getting Accepted

 • Connect with an editor — Some of Southern Living’s editors are active on social media.
 Follow them, engage with their content, and try to forge a relationship.